MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-platform-automation-and-devops.md

 **Design considerations:**

 - How many workload zones are required?
-- Subscription design: Does a subscription contain multiple workload zones?
+- For subscription design, does a subscription contain multiple workload zones?
 - To which regions are the workloads deployed?
 - Outbound internet connectivity
 - Network connectivity to an on-premises network